syrianarchive/syrianarchive-investigations/investigations/second-medical-facilities-under-fire/orient.md

 ![orient09](/assets/orient099.jpg)

-The external damage surrounding the hospital can be identified in the satellite image below, from Digital Globe.
+The satellite image below shows the exact location of the impact site and damage, from Digital Globe.

 ![sat-image](/assets/orient-sattelite-2.jpg)